 Introduction¶

-In this course we will develop a 2D computer game using Python, Pygame and GameFrame.
-We will also explore some simple game design concepts.
+In this course, you will build a 2D game using Python, Pygame, and GameFrame.
+You will also learn some basic game design ideas.

 Python¶

-To understand this course you will need a solid understanding of the basics of Python programming.
-You will need to understand:
+To follow this course, you need a good understanding of basic Python programming.
+You should be familiar with:

 using objects